Moore's Lodge (18CH777)

 an individual listed as a "blind Negroe."
 His son-in-law, however, had much more invested

-in slaves, with at least 7 "negros" found at Zekiah Quarter (a parcel separate and distant
+in Africans, with at least 7 "negros" found at Zekiah Quarter (a parcel separate and distant

 from Moore's Lodge).
 Two of these individuals were under 18.
 Two others, "Jack and his wife